alexkernphysiker/WASA-analysis/README.md

 ===========

 Preselection - Makefile project of software that provides data preselection.
 Is compiled and runs on wasa00 server.
 ATTENTION!
-Includes some headers from the root of this repository
+Includes config.h from upper directory and contains relative symlinks to other used files from this repo.

 DataFiles - additional information required for data preselection.